Madhav703/Discord-OAuth2-Auto-Add-Bot/README.md

 ## Troubleshooting

 - If you get errors related to redirect URI mismatch, double-check the Redirect URI in the Discord Developer Portal matches exactly with the one in the code.
-- Ensure your bot token and client secret are kept private.
+- Ensure your bot token and client secret are kept private and secure.

+## Contributing

+- Fork this repository and make your changes.
+- Run the tests to ensure everything works as expected.
+- Submit a pull request with a clear description of the changes made.
+- I'll review and merge the changes once they pass the tests and meet the project's standards.

+## Facing any Issues?

+- You can join our [support server](https://discord.gg/tCceWJARFq) for help and guidance.

 ---